 Consider the following:

 - Colin MacFadyen would be judging the research proposal.
-SNH confirmed this to us.
+SNH confirmed this to us when we asked who would be doing this.
 Does he have a good track record with being honest and impartial?

 - As an alternative, SNH could involve a third party to cast judgment on a research proposal.
 But, has SNH proven itself capable of sourcing an independent third party?